How To Wash Bo Out Of Clothes | Stain-Busting Secrets

 Synthetic Fabrics (Polyester/Nylon)

-These materials trap oils and sweat more stubbornly due to their hydrophobic nature—meaning they repel water but hold onto oils tightly.
-Enzyme detergents combined with warm water soaking are crucial since regular detergents alone won’t cut through grease-based residues causing smells.
+These materials can trap oils and sweat more stubbornly due to their fiber properties.
+Enzyme detergents combined with warm water are often helpful since regular detergents alone may not fully cut through the residues causing smells.

 Sensitive Fabrics (Silk/Wool)

-Avoid acidic vinegar soaks or harsh chemicals here as they can weaken protein-based fibers leading to damage or discoloration.
-Gentle enzyme detergents designed specifically for delicates alongside cold-water washes are recommended instead.
+Avoid acidic vinegar soaks or harsh chemicals here as they can weaken delicate fibers leading to damage or discoloration.
+Gentle detergents designed specifically for delicates alongside cold-water washes are recommended instead.

 The Role Of Lifestyle Choices In Preventing BO On Clothes